 Scottish Children's Book Awards: The Ceremony

-You can check out some of the pictures in our gallery below.
+Check out some of our pictures from the day in the gallery below.